-3. Position the top of the door frame against the metal sport bar and push onto the side bar making sure not to pinch the material of the sports bar covers and to ensure it is properly positioned on the seal above the front of the rear door.
+3. Position the top of the door frame against the metal sport bar and push onto the side bar, making sure not to pinch the material of the sports bar covers and to ensure it is properly positioned on the seal above the front of the rear door.

-4. Loosely install the rear knob (long knob) to hold the door rail in position.

-5. Carefully set the front of the front door frame in the 7.
-Position the rear of the front door frame to lay on top rubber seal at the top of the windshield.
+- 4. Loosely install the rear knob (long knob) to hold the door rail in position. - 5.
+Carefully set the front of the front door frame in the rubber seal at the top of the windshield.